PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Sat, 24 Aug 2024 11:20:43 GMT
+⏰ Updated on Sun, 05 May 2024 23:37:24 GMT

-💭 Thought: Satu bug lagi dan aku akan beralih ke game!
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!